 The Experts below are selected from a list of 312 Experts worldwide ranked by ideXlab platform

-Luis F. Ayala – 1st expert on this subject based on the ideXlab platform
+Luis F. Ayala – One of the best experts on this subject based on the ideXlab platform.

 Application of Superposition Principle to Variable Rate/Pressure Production Analysis of Multi-Fractured Horizontal Wells in Unconventional Gas ReservoirsJournal of Natural Gas Science and Engineering, 2019Co-Authors: Miao Zhang, Luis F. AyalaAbstract: